 Artful Stories for Families

-On select Saturday mornings, young children and their grown-ups are invited to gather in the intimate setting of the Carlos galleries to hear children’s literature related to the collections and exhibitions, look closely at a single work of art together, and then head to the studio for an engaging hands-on activity.
+On select Saturday mornings during the academic year, young children and their grown-ups are invited to gather in the intimate setting of the Carlos galleries to hear children’s literature related to the collections and exhibitions, look closely at a single work of art together, and then head to the studio for an engaging hands-on activity.